BAMeScience/PepGM/readme.md

 ### Output files

-All PepGM output files are saved into the specified results folder.
-The output files include the following : <br>
+All PepGM output files are saved into the results folder and include the following: <br>

+Main results: <br>
-- PepGM_Results.csv: a csv file with the values ID, score, type (contains all taxids under 'ID' and all probabilities under 'score' that were attributed by PepGM) <br>
+- PepGM_Results.csv: Table with values ID, score, type (contains all taxids under 'ID' and all probabilities under 'score' that were attributed by PepGM) <br>
-- PepGM_ResultsPlot.png : barplot of the 15 highest scoring taxa <br>
+- PepGM_ResultsPlot.png: Posterior probabilities of n (default: 15) highest scoring taxa <br>
-- PhyloTreeView.png : 15 highest scoring taxa projected onto the taxonomic tree together with their score <br>
+- PhyloTreeView.png : n (default: 1 5) highest scoring taxa including their score visualized in a taxonomic tree <br>

+Additional (intermediate): <br>
-- One output folder for each taxon prior that contains the PepGM results ( as .png plot and csv file) for all possible parameter combination <br>
+- Intermediate results folder sorted by their prior value for all possible grid search parameter combinations
-- _mapped_taxids_weights.csv: csv file of all taxids that had at least one protein map to them and their weight
+- mapped_taxids_weights.csv: csv file of all taxids that had at least one protein map to them and their weight
-- _PepGM_graph.graphml: graphml file of the graphical model (without convolution tree factors).
-Usefulo to visualize the graph structure and peptide-taxon connections <br>
+- PepGM_graph.graphml: graphml file of the graphical model (without convolution tree factors).
+Useful to visualize the graph structure and peptide-taxon connections <br>
-- paramcheck.png: barplot of the metric used to determine the graphical model parameters for the 15 best performing parameter combinations <br>
+- paramcheck.png: barplot of the metric used to determine the graphical model parameters for n (default: 15) best performing parameter combinations <br>
+- log files for bug fixing

 ## Toy example
 We have provided a toy example (<a href="https://www.ebi.ac.uk/pride/archive/projects/PXD014913">Cowpox virus Brighton Red</a>) to ease the first steps with PepGM.
 You will find a reduced